Quantitative mobile gamma-ray spectrometry through Bayesian inference: Discussion

-Taken together, these results demonstrate that full-spectrum Bayesian inference, when coupled with physically faithful forward models, overcomes long-standing limitations of MGRS quantification under sparse, heterogeneous, and dynamically evolving measurement conditions.
-By delivering accurate activity estimates, robust uncertainty quantification, and a principled treatment of overdispersion, this approach provides the methodological and computational foundation for a new generation of MGRS analysis pipelines.
-Building on this foundation, the framework opens the way to a more statistically rigorous and physics-informed era of mobile gamma-ray spectrometry, enabling reliable decision-making in radiological emergency response, environmental monitoring, nuclear security, and planetary exploration.
+Taken together, these results demonstrate that full-spectrum Bayesian inference, when coupled with physically faithful forward models, enables accurate and simultaneous estimation of source mixtures, source locations, and source activities under sparse and dynamically evolving measurement conditions, establishing a new level of quantitative capability in mobile gamma-ray spectrometry in terms of both accuracy and joint inferential power.
+By delivering a complete characterization of the underlying source configuration within a unified inference framework, this approach provides the methodological and computational foundation for a new generation of MGRS analysis pipelines.
+Building on this foundation, the framework opens the way to a more statistically rigorous and physics-informed era of quantitative mobile gamma-ray spectrometry, enabling reliable decision-making in radiological emergency response, environmental monitoring, nuclear security, and planetary exploration.